 BCLM: Forging Ahead

-Taking our story into the 1940s, 50s and 60s
+Taking our story into the 1940s to 1960s

-BCLM: Forging Ahead is nearly complete.
-The Museum’s story will now span from the 1700s to the 1960s.
-Visitors can hear stories previously unexplored by the Museum, including the foundation of the NHS, the prosperity of the post-war era and the opportunity it gave with new technologies and the arrival of new communities, and the exciting changes in social attitudes, fashion and music.
+You can now hear stories previously unexplored by the Museum, including the foundation of the NHS, the prosperity of the post-war era and the opportunity it gave with new technologies and the arrival of new communities, and the exciting changes in social attitudes, fashion and music.

 get involved